ibm-cloud-docs/discovery-data/projects.md

 After you add a collection and optionally apply more enrichments to the data, a full-featured application is available for you to deploy.
 You can use the application to research your data in depth.
 For more information about using the application, see [Analyzing your data with the deployed Content Mining application](/docs/discovery-data?topic=discovery-data-contentminerapp).

-You can create a collection (CSV file only) from the deployed Content Mining application.
+You can create a collection from the deployed Content Mining application.
 The collection that you create is not added to your existing Content Mining project.
 A new Content Mining project is created to store the collection.
+The collection can contain an uploaded CSV file only.
+The project that is generated is given the name that you specify for the collection.
 {: note}

 ### Custom